b-the-bee/my-mini-project/README.md

 into the SQL command box and execute like previously shown.

 ## Final Step
-12. Run `main.py` by either clicking the play button in the top right of vscode or in the terminal with
+12. Run `run.py` by either clicking the play button in the top right of vscode or in the terminal with
 ```
-python src\main.py
+python src\run.py
 ```
-13. The program will now be usable, enjoy using it!
+13. The program will now be usable on the IP generated in the terminal, go to this IP with /index to view the different tables and interact with them.
+I hope you enjoy using it!
 I've included more information about the project itself below.

 # Running analysis
 To analyse the frequency of products used, open the products frequency analysis jupyter notebook and click run on the left.